🍾

 🍇Grape Varieties and Wine Style

-Pinot Noir dominates Ambonnay's plantings at 81%, with Chardonnay accounting for the remaining 19%.
+Pinot Noir dominates Ambonnay's plantings, with Chardonnay accounting for the remainder.
 This balance reflects the village's historical strength in producing powerful, Pinot-led Champagnes with body and structure.
 Wines from Ambonnay are known for their depth, red fruit character, and pronounced mineral backbone.
-The village also has a tradition of producing Coteaux Champenois, the still red wines of Champagne, where its Pinot Noir expresses itself in an altogether different register.
+The village also has a tradition of producing Coteaux Champenois rouge, the still red wines of Champagne, where its Pinot Noir expresses itself in an altogether different register, with brambly red fruit and fine tannin frame.

-• 19% Chardonnay provides freshness and blending flexibility
+• Chardonnay parcels provide freshness and blending flexibility

-• Produces both sparkling Champagne and still Coteaux Champenois red wines
+• Produces both sparkling Champagne and still Coteaux Champenois rouge

 • Pinot Noir-driven wines are characterized by power, red fruit, and chalk minerality